dangyogi/tile-layout/README.md

     Only step and increment are required.

-    times defaults to None (meaning infinate in both directions)
+    times defaults to None (meaning infinite in both directions).

+    To cover a wall with repeat, you need to use it twice at two
+    levels:

+        - an inner repeat that repeats horizontally to make a row of tiles.
+        - and an outer repeat that repeats the above repeat vertically to fill the wall.

 To divide the wall into sections, such that each section is individually cropped.

-Note, this looks a bit crude...
+Note, this looks a bit crude on the screen due to TK limitations...

     section:
         pos: [<x>, <y>]